nikkxll/git-analyzer/README.md

 npm i && npm run dev
 ```

-To run application properly you have to add ```.env.local``` file in the root of the project.
-In this file add:
+To run the application correctly, create a ```.env.local``` file in the project's root directory and add the following variables:
 ```
 GITHUB_TOKEN=your_generated_github_token
 GEMINI_API_KEY=your_generated_gemini_api_key